google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

   </iframe>
 </div>

-We are happy to share that the team has worked on an improved Add to Home screen experience that makes web apps first-class citizens of Android.
+We are happy to share that the team has worked on an improved add to home screen experience that makes web apps first-class citizens of Android.
 Instead of simply being a shortcut icon, web apps will now be integrated with Android.
 This means that users that add a PWA to their Home screen will be able